-• resilience hubs teaming up with block clubs and neighborhood groups who mobilized neighbors for mutual aid during the 2020 uprising.
+• Lets build on the amazing momentum we built with block clubs and neighborhoods who mobilized neighbors for mutual aid during the 2020 uprising to calm traffic, shovel sidewalks and support, undocumented neighbors,

 Resilience/ Adaptation High Impact Actions